CloudyAnt/snipped-java/README.md

 # Snipped java

-My personal library of java snippets.
+My library of java snippets.
 You can check if it helps you too.

 ## Hierarchy